ns1-terraform/terraform-provider-ns1/website/docs/d/zone.html.markdown

 * `retry` - The SOA Retry.
 * `expiry` - The SOA Expiry.
 * `nx_ttl` - The SOA NX TTL.
+* `dnssec` - Whether or not DNSSEC is enabled for the zone.
 * `networks` - List of network IDs for which the zone is available.
 * `dns_servers` - Authoritative Name Servers.
 * `hostmaster` - The SOA Hostmaster.